jrgenerative/fixed-wing-sim/README.md

 ## Applications

-The codebase and the provided Simulink models can be used to:
+The codebase and Simulink models can be used to:

 1. Compute aerodynamic properties and [coefficients](#coefficients) using the Tornado VLM implementation.
 2. Run the [non-linear flight simulation](#simulation) using previously computed coefficient matrices.